Steve132/divify/README.md

 # divify

 Divify is a simple library to create a nicer syntax to build trees of elements in HTML.
-It's sort of similar to (pug)[https://pugjs.org/language/plain-text.html] but even better.
+It's sort of similar to [pug](https://pugjs.org/language/plain-text.html) but with a different philosophy.

 For example, go from